|

 Taman Negara (literally

-rainforest in the world - intact for 135 million years.
+in the world - intact for 135 million years.
+Situated

-Situated in the centre of the Malay peninsula, it covers an
+in the centre of the Malay peninsula, it covers an immense

-Barking, Mouse), Malayan Tapir, Sun Bear and maybe even a
+Tapir, Sun Bear and maybe even a Sumatran Rhino, Clouded

-insect life, much of which will be little known to
+much of which will be little known to science.
+Like

-science.
-Like many rainforests in SE Asia, it has an annual
+many rainforests in SE Asia, it has an annual rainfall of

-of a long photo assignment with conservation group Coral Cay.
+the end of a long photo assignment with conservation group

-Their research was being undertaken on the small Parentian
+Coral Cay.
+Their research was being undertaken on

-Islands off the east coast of Malaysia.
-Here, the
+the small Parentian Islands off the east coast of Malaysia.

-forest is largely intact, although disturbance from a growing
+Here, the forest is largely intact, although disturbance

 Taman